 Disciplinary Actions (Policy 5500.10)

 The use of corporal punishment is prohibited.
 However, school personnel may use reasonable force to maintain a safe and orderly learning environment.
 Any use of reasonable force shall be in accordance with School Board policy and State Board of Education rules.
 The prohibition against the use of corporal punishment also extends to parents or guardians on school grounds.
 The following types of discipline may be used, as well as those found in the school discipline plan at each school.

 A student can receive a detention either before school or after school.
-The school will give the student’s parent twenty-four (24) hours’ notice before s/he serves the detention.
+The school will give the student’s parent twenty-four (24) hours’ notice before they serve the detention.
 For elementary and middle school students, the administrator must contact the student’s parent and have a conversation with the student’s parent before the student serves the detention.
 For high school students, the administrator must make an effort to contact the student’s parent by telephone or email.
 If the administrator is unable to contact the student’s parent by telephone or receive a response via email, the student will still be required to serve the detention.
 The administrator must document that an attempt to contact the student’s parent was made.
-The student’s parent is responsible for the student’s transportation when s/he has detention.
+The student’s parent is responsible for the student’s transportation when they have detention.

-A student can be assigned and sent to designated rooms or programs (examples: IC, ABC) in his/her school during the school day.
-A student will receive full credit for class work completed while in the assigned room or program and his/her absence will be a Code 6.
+A student can be assigned and sent to designated rooms or programs (examples: IC, ABC) in their school during the school day.
+A student will receive full credit for class work completed while in the assigned room or program and their absence will be coded as Intervention (INT).

 Student Work Assignments